inkytonik/skink/Vagrant.md

 the results files.
 BenchExec will print out the command to use at the end of the run (see the last line of the example above).

+* Run Skink on a single benchmark file

+If you want to investigate a single benchmark, you can run Skink as follows:

+    ./skink.sh programs/simple/array-hard_true-unreach-call.c

+and you will see logging information, etc.

 * Manage the VM instance

 You can use